“Icon” Ford Explorer Electric (Explorer EV) pushed back to 2025: Report

 • 8+ million Explorers sold in the model's 32-year history

 Ford plans to release several electric SUVs in the near-to-mid-term future.
-In addition to the Ford MEB SUV that would rival the VW ID.4 for Europe, models will include a Ford Explorer Electric and a Lincoln Aviator Electric, targeting the United States.
+In addition to the MEB platform-based Ford Explorer Electric that would rival the VW ID.4 in Europe, models will include a North American-spec Ford Explorer Electric and a Lincoln Aviator Electric.
 The company confirmed the North American-focused midsize electric SUVs at the Delivering Ford+ (Ford Capital Markets Day 2021) event on May 26, 2021.
 New information on the models has emerged since then.

 Electric Ford Explorer to ride on the new BEV architecture